-At the top are large lagoons of brilliant blue-green color, and on the ascent path, you can see rock formations at more than 5,000 meters high, covered by ice lagoons.
+At the top are large lagoons of brilliant blue-green color, and on the ascent path, you can see rock formations more than 5,000 meters high, covered by ice lagoons.

 Climbing the mountain Ausangate is an exciting adventure of maximum adrenaline and beautiful landscapes.

-During the day, you sleep in camps, and at the end of the trekking, you can enjoy some excellent hot springs over 40 ° C. While the traveler relaxes submerged in these warm and comforting waters, the cold outside temperature is around 5 ° C at dusk.
+During the day, you sleep in camps, and at the end of the trek, you can enjoy some excellent hot springs over 40 ° C. While the traveler relaxes submerged in these warm and comforting waters, the cold outside temperature is around 5 ° C at dusk.